 Shutterfly vs Mixbook: Our Verdict

 Mixbook comes out on top in our Mixbook vs Shutterfly debate.
 You won’t be disappointed with the finished product from Shutterfly or Mixbook.
 They both make excellent photo books.
-But there are some differences that have influenced our conclusion.
+But some differences have influenced our conclusion.

 One of the major factors in this decision is the interface.
 Creating your photo book on Mixbook is a breeze.
 The interface is intuitive and easy to follow.
 I found Shutterfly layout options hard to navigate.